Puzhal Lake: Jones Tower

-Jones Tower was built in 1881 in Pulhal lake.
+Jones Tower was built in 1881 in Puzhal lake.
 It is used to measure the depth of the lake water level.
 The surrounding bund roads are used by many for exercises such as walking, running.
 High level Electric motors are used to inlet the water from the lake to the tank before the cleaning process.
 There are 11 Electric motor pumps located play an important role when the dry season is available for providing drinking water to the Chennai city.